kevinsewell/serverless-plugin-fastdeploy/README.md

 the FastDeploy Lambda is 512MB, but this can be increased or decreased using the `custom.fastDelpoy.memory` property.

 ## Acknowledgements
-A big thank you to [FidelLimited](https://github.com/FidelLimited/), I blatently plagiarized there WarmUp plugin for the basis of the FastDeploy Lambda :-) As they say "Mimicry highest form of flattery".
+A big thank you to [FidelLimited](https://github.com/FidelLimited/), I blatently plagiarized their WarmUp plugin for the basis of the FastDeploy Lambda :-) As they say "Mimicry highest form of flattery".